The Step Before the Baby Steps

 The way you know if it’s a first step is internal.
 It’s personal.

-Midlife Motivation Example #1: First Step Toward Health
+Big Dream Motivation Example #1: First Step Toward Exercise

 After experiencing the worst pain of my life, including childbirth, I wanted his assurance that this would never happen again, but he couldn’t offer that.
 Instead, he gave me daily living tips.
 If applied, I could keep my back as healthy as possible.